 He would bring true forgiveness of sins (31:34)

-1. Have you experienced what Jeremiah wrote, "'Peace, peace,’ they say, 'when there is no peace.'"
-How has Jeremiah help you understand why God's people sometimes could feel this way?
+2. Have you experienced what Jeremiah wrote, "'Peace, peace,’ they say, 'when there is no peace.'"
+How does Jeremiah help you understand why God's people sometimes could feel this way?

 3. God said He planned to "uproot and tear down, to destroy and overthrow, to build and to plant" in the hearts of His people.
 Will you invite God to change your heart so that you may know and love Him more?
 Do you believe He will do it?

 4. How has Jeremiah changed the way you know God?
 What will be your response to God today?